- Box Office: 720.509.1000

 The Lone Tree Arts Center

-The Lone Tree Arts Center is a professional, innovative and environmentally friendly LEED Certified venue.
-Owned and operated by the City of Lone Tree, LTAC has created a dynamic model for the performing arts by collaborating with premier Colorado performing arts companies to present their productions in Lone Tree while also presenting international and national touring artists.
-LTAC has quickly discovered its place as a new provider of arts education programs for children and seniors and is an important meeting and event rental site for corporate, civic, private, and community arts groups.
+The Lone Tree Arts Center is a professional, innovative and environmentally friendly, LEED Certified venue.
+Owned and operated by the City of Lone Tree, LTAC has created a dynamic model for the performing arts in both presenting and producing performances for all ages.
+In addition to producing their own theatrical shows each year, LTAC collaborates with premier Colorado performing arts companies to present their productions in Lone Tree.
+An intimate venue with every seat closer than 60 feet from the stage, LTAC has become a prime location for intimate concerts with headline performers as well as international and national touring artists.
+LTAC is also an important meeting and event rental site for corporate, civic, private, and community arts groups.
 This state-of-the-art performing arts center is located near I-25 and Lincoln Avenue.
 We are on the south end of the Denver metro area, just a short drive from Highlands Ranch, Centennial, Englewood, Greenwood Village, Parker, or Aurora.

 History of LTAC